 51 Points for servicing residential oil equipment

-2. Turn off power supply
+2. Turn off the power supply

 3. Turn off oil supply

-9. Re-install clean-out access plates, close doors etc. These access areas must be sealed.
+9. Re-install clean-out access plates, close doors, etc. These access areas must be sealed.
 Most will have gaskets.
-If not seal with proper sealing material or new gaskets.
+If not, seal with proper sealing material or new gaskets.

 12. Vacuum chimney base and top of boiler sections.